 - Hearing (total) – 125 weeks

-The schedule also includes prorated weeks for each finger, toe, eye, and degree of hearing loss.
+The schedule also includes prorated weeks for each finger, toe, eye, and hearing loss.

-Payment is biweekly, and employees can obtain compensation equal to 100 percent of the statewide average weekly wage.
+Payment is every other week, and employees can obtain compensation equal to 100 percent of the statewide average weekly wage.
 This wage is determined each year by the workers’ compensation commission.
-For 2017, injured workers can receive up to $902 per week, depending on the type and severity of the injury.
+For 2018, injured workers can receive up to $932 per week, depending on the type and severity of the injury.

 How the Independent Medical Evaluation Affects a Scheduled Loss Award